 - Get additional mini-site links to your search snippet

-The Benefits Of Ask The People Featured Snippet
+The Benefits Of the PAA Featured Snippet

-Digital marketers and internet marketing experts take advantage of People Also Ask to give them idea of topics to write about.
+- Digital marketers and internet marketing experts take advantage of People Also Ask to give them idea of topics to write about.

 The People Who Ask featured snippet should be made part of your overall online marketing strategy, and website content.
 Having relevant questions for Google to find, even if you have to do it through trial and error, to try and solve their complex algorithm, will be worth the time spent.